Tremor

 • Primidone 62.5mg PO nocte.
 Dose can be increased slowly up to a maximum of 250mg daily

-• Is just as effective as propranolol but more prone to side effects such as cause and fatigue
+• Is just as effective as propranolol but more prone to side effects such as confusion and fatigue

 • Some patients may require a combination of both drugs